Types of Ministerial Plans

 Dedication of Rights-of-Way

 Required for proposed demolition and disposal of debris to protect the public against personal injury or property damage and to insure completion of the demolition or removal and cleanup of the site.
 Plans should conform to similar formats as building plans.
-Photos need to be submitted as well as the building record for historic review for buildings over 45 years old.
+Photos need to be submitted as well as the building record for historic review for buildings over 45-years old.

 Required with grading and right-of-way improvement plans.
 Drainage studies include determination of storm run-off (hydrology) and design and sizing of the storm drain facilities (hydraulics).
 A drainage study is also known as hydrology or hydraulic calculations, prepared by a registered civil engineer, licensed by the State of California, and in accordance with the most current edition of the Drainage Design Manual.

 All electrical plans will show a single line diagram of service, feeders, conduit, and wire sizes.
 Electrical calculations must accompany all submitted plans.
-Signed Certification of Compliance with California Building Standards, Administrative Code Title 24 Part 1 must appear on the plans.
+A signed Certification of Compliance with California Building Standards, Administrative Code Title 24 Part 1 must appear on the plans.
 All submitted plans need to be signed as required by the California Business and Professions Code Division 3.

 Encroachment Maintenance & Removal Agreement (EMRA)